At On Course there are three different rates for boarding. The rates vary depending on the location of the stalls.

 Barn Rules

 Turnout: Horses may be turned out with their halters on.
 It is strongly suggested that your horse has a leather halter that fits appropriately.
+Non breakaway Nylon halters are not permitted.
 If your horse is rambunctious, please provide a chain lead rope.
-Please leave any splint boots or bell boots for turnout, on the door.
+Please leave any splint boots or bell boots for turnout on the door.
 If you have a back up set of boots, please leave them in the box in front of the stall.
-If the fields are wet after a storm, only paddocks 1,2, 3, and 4 are used.
-Others paddocks may be used at the barn’s discretion.
-If you are planning on riding in the morning and do not want your horse turned out, please call or leave a note.
+If you are planning on riding in the morning and do not want your horse turned out, please add to google calendar, text, or call.
+Riding is not allowed in turnouts.
+There are turnout charts in every barn.
+Your horse is assigned a paddock for turnout.

 OCRA Equipment: Please do not use OCRA’s equipment, sprays, sponges, or saddle pads without permission.
 If you use any OCRA equipment, please clean and/or replace.
 Any broken equipment must be repaired or replaced.